 - Paying Canadian duties and tariffs

 - Complying with the laws of other counties that you are dealing with

 These requirements will vary for different countries and products.
 When you choose to export or import, ensure that your business meets all the requirements.

 For other information that relates to starting your business, you can read the following guides:

 Additional links that may be of interest to newcomer entrepreneurs include:

-- Ministry of Citizenship, Immigration and International Trade
+- Ministry of Citizenship and Immigration

 - Canada's International Gateway